 Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the sensitivity of an investment's fair value is to change in market interest rates.
 The Authority's investment policy limits the investing of current operating funds to investments with maturities of not more than 12 months.
-Investment maturities for bond reserves, construction funds, and other non-operating funds are limited to 5 years with the weighted average maturity not to exceed 3 years.
+Investment maturities for bond reserves, construction funds, and other non-operating funds are limited to 5.5 years with the weighted average maturity not to exceed 3 years.
 This policy limits investment maturities as a means of managing the Authority's exposure to fair value losses arising from increasing interest rates.

-GASB Codification Section I50 Investments, establishes a hierarchy of inputs to valuation techniques used to measure fair value:
+JTA has adopted GASB No. 72, Fair Value Measurement and Application.
+This statement establishes a hierarchy of inputs to valuation techniques used to measure fair value:

-- ➤ Level 1 quoted market prices in active markets - ➤ Level 2 inputs other than quoted market prices that are observable either directly or indirectly - ➤ Level 3 unobservable inputs
+- ➤ Level 1 quoted market prices in active markets - ➤ Level 2 inputs other than quoted market prices that are observable either directly or indirectly - > Level 3 unobservable inputs